As any parent of school-age children knows, kids have a full schedule loaded with fun activities like scouts and sports.

 Learning to play the piano can improve your child’s counting and math skills.
 This has come to be known as the “Mozart Effect,” a term made famous after studies proved that music lessons improve spatial-temporal task performance in young children.

-Music and math are intrinsically intertwined.
+Music and math are intrinsically intertwined, which makes it a good STEAM activity.
 When children understand beat, rhythm, timing and scales, they’re learning fractions, division and the ability to recognize patterns.

 Another study at Brown University found that math levels improved dramatically ahead of their peers for first and second graders who learn to play music.
 In her summary of the study, Debra Viadero of Education Week noted:

 “At the end of seven months, the students getting the specialized musical training were doing the same or slightly better in reading than their counterparts in the control group.
 But in math, they zoomed ahead of their peers — even though they had started out slightly behind.”